Living in Spain After Brexit: What You Need to Know

 A Note on: Taking Holidays to Spain

-This same rule applies to individuals who own second homes in Spain, but only visit for relatively short periods of time.
+The same rules that apply to tourists also apply to second home owners, provided you only visit your property for relatively short periods of time.
 Provided you spend less than 90 days in Spain in each 180 day period, you will still be able to enter and leave the country as you always have, without any extra paperwork.
 When you are clearing immigration at your Spanish arrival airport you will need to enter the non-EU passengers queue rather than the passengers arriving from the EU line.
 Your status as a non-EU resident will not stop you owning property, or investing in a holiday home, in Spain.

-Other good news to immerge from the most recent Brexit agreements is that British travellers will retain free healthcare across Europe, including in Spain.
+While it is always recommended to secure travel insurance before you visit any new country, including countries in the EU, British travellers will retain free healthcare across Europe, including in Spain.
 Your current EHIC card will remain valid until it expires, when you can apply for a GHIC card instead.
-This card is valid only in EU countries, rather than the wider Schengen area, and full details of what will be covered haven’t been released yet.
-But it does mean some health protection will be afforded, which is more than many travellers expected.
-It is also recommended that you ensure you have robust medical travel insurance (this has always been the recommendation, although many travellers chose to ignore this advice).
+This card is valid only in EU countries, rather than the wider Schengen area but it does offer free protection for any health emergencies that arise during your trip.

 Taking Business Trips